xibosignage/xibo-manual/source/en/media_module_video.md

 # Video

-Add Video files to play on your Layouts and Playlists.
+Add Video files to play on your Layouts and Playlists from the [Library Search](layouts_editor.html#content-toolbar).

 {feat}Video|v3{/feat}

 ## Overview

-- View existing and upload new video files directly to Playlists/Layouts using the [Library Audio Search](layouts_library_search.html) from the toolbar.
+- [Upload](media_library.html#content-add-media-upload) new video files directly to Playlists/Layouts from the [Library Search](layouts_editor.html#content-toolbar).
+- Files uploaded directly to Playlists and Layouts are automatically saved to the [Library](media_library.html) for re-use.
+- Video files can also be uploaded in advance to the [Library](media_library.html)

+{tip}
+We recommend H264 MP4 file format.

+When uploading video files the scroll bar can be used to select a frame to be used as a thumbnail in the CMS for easier identification.

+{/tip}

-- Set [start and end times](layouts_library_search#content-expiry-dates) for video files uploaded directly to a Playlist/Layout.
+- Set [start and end times](media_playlists.html#content-playlist-editor) for video files uploaded directly to a Playlist.

 - Save video files to [Folders](tour_folders.html#content-saving-to-folders) on upload, to easily control access to Users.